uas-at-ucla/aviata/README.md

 cmake ..
 make
 ```

+## Disable Other Network Services
+If other network services are running on the machine and using the network interface for the mesh network, they may interfere with it.
+For example, if you have wpa_supplicant.conf configured, run `sudo systemctl stop wpa_supplicant` to stop the wpa_supplicant service.

 ## Run the code
 First go to build folder (mesh/OONF/build) and create a file with unique id (0 - 255), note that NO node in your network should have the same ID.
 Then, go to OONF root folder (mesh/OONF) and run